JackMurdochMoore/surrogates-for-distributions/reproduce-paper/README.md

 ### Analysis and plotting notebooks

+Reproduce Fig. 4 and Figs. S1--S7:

+`analysis-hypothesis-testing.ipynb` and `plots-hypothesis-testing.ipynb`
+perform hypothesis tests for synthetic data.
+Results are stored in `./results/hyp-test/`.

-Reproduces Fig. 5 and Fig. S8:
+Reproduce Fig. 5 and Fig. S8:

 `analysis-estimates-of-statistics.ipynb` and
 `plots-estimates-of-statistics.ipynb` estimate statistics using synthetic data.
 Results are stored in `./results/est-stat/`.

-Reproduces Fig. 4 and Figs. S1--S7:
+Reproduce Fig. 6 and Figs. S9--S10:

-`analysis-hypothesis-testing.ipynb` and `plots-hypothesis-testing.ipynb`
-perform hypothesis tests for synthetic data.
+`analysis-fires.ipynb` and `plots-fires.ipynb` analyse fire-size data in `./data/fires/`.
+Results are stored in `./results/est-stat/` and `./results/hyp-test/`.

+Reproduce Fig. 7 and Fig. S11:

+`analysis-words.ipynb` and `plots-words.ipynb` analyse word-waiting-time
+data in `./data/words/`.
 Results are stored in `./results/hyp-test/`.

-Reproduces the computational-time results in the Supplementary Material:

-`analysis-hypothesis-testing-and-computational-time.ipynb` and
-`plots-hypothesis-testing-and-computational-time.ipynb` perform
-hypothesis tests for synthetic data while recording computational costs.
-Results are stored in `./results/hyp-test/`.
+Example results for the words data are not included because they comprise hundreds of individual files.

-Reproduces Fig. 8:
+Reproduce Fig. 8:

 `analysis-brain.ipynb` and `plots-brain.ipynb` analyse neuronal data in `./data/brain/`.
 Results are stored in `./results/hyp-test/`.

-Reproduces Fig. S12 and Table S1:
+Reproduce Fig. S12 and Table S1:

 `analysis-and-plots-cities.ipynb` analyses city-population data in `./data/cities/`.
 Results are stored in `./results/hyp-test/`.

-Reproduces Fig. 6:
+Reproduce Fig. S13:

-`analysis-fires.ipynb` and `plots-fires.ipynb` analyse fire-size data in `./data/fires/`.
-Results are stored in `./results/est-stat/` and `./results/hyp-test/`.

-Reproduces Fig. 7 and Fig. S11:

-`analysis-words.ipynb` and `plots-words.ipynb` analyse word-waiting-time
-data in `./data/words/`.
+`analysis-hypothesis-testing-and-computational-time.ipynb` and
+`plots-hypothesis-testing-and-computational-time.ipynb` perform
+hypothesis tests for synthetic data while recording computational costs.
 Results are stored in `./results/hyp-test/`.
-Example results for the words data are not included because they comprise hundreds of individual files.

 ## Folders